mohammeddev1/mohammeddev1/README.md

 ---

 ## 🚀 About Me
-- I’m currently teaching myself React.js through small projects and hands-on practice.
  -  I’m open to any internship or training opportunities to gain real-world experience and improve my skills

 ---